nutanix/libvfio-user/docs/vfio-user.rst

 | num_irqs    | 28     | 4                        |
 +-------------+--------+--------------------------+

 * *argsz* is the size of the VFIO device info structure.
+This is the only field that should be set to non-zero in the request, identifying the client's expected size.
+Currently this is a fixed value.
 * *flags* contains the following device attributes.

   * VFIO_DEVICE_FLAGS_RESET indicates that the device supports the